-John and Marshia, Year Unknown (possibly at the annual Marine Corps Ball)
+John and Marshia, Year Unknown (possibly at an annual Marine Corps Ball)

 John and Marshia Matthews' Children